The $\rho$ parameter and the CDF W-mass anomaly: observations on the role of scalar triplets: Summary and conclusions

-As the simplest extension of the EWSB sector with $\rho \ne 1$, we consider a scenario with a scalar doublet and a singlet complex $Y = 2$ scalar triplet.
-It turns out to be compatible with the new $M_W$, the existing $M_Z$ and the experimental range of $\rho$, for all the three ways of standardising $M_{W,old}$ mentioned above.
+For the sake of completeness we take into account, the simplest extension of the EWSB sector with $\rho \ne 1$, namely a scenario with a scalar doublet and a singlet complex $Y = 2$ scalar triplet.
+It turns out to be compatible with the new $M_W$, the existing $M_Z$ and the experimental range of $\rho$, for all the three ways of standardizing $M_{W,old}$ mentioned above once the oblique parameters are considered.

-then we have considered the Georgi-Machacek scenario comprising a complex $Y = 2$ scalar triplet, a real $Y = 0$ triplet, and the SM Higgs doublet, which retains $\rho = 1$ at the tree-level.
-While this automatically disqualifies this model for two of the three reference points of $M_{W,old}$.
-However, we have shown that the scenario can still be consistent if the real and complex triplet vevs have a split which still stays within $2\sigma$ limits of the {\em experimentally allowed range of $\rho$}.
-We illustrate some regions of the parameter space of the theory where this is possible, and find that it is still possible to have a substantial part of the weak gauge boson masses coming from contributions by the triplet vevs..

-Finally, we note that both of the single-triplet and GM scenarios can have $\Delta L = 2$ Yukawa couplings with leptons.
-We briefly remark to the effect that both of the triplet theories discussed above retain their potential for triggering leptogenesis, even when they are subject to the new constraints coming from the recent claim about $M_W$.
+Before we conclude, some comments are in order regarding the additional, $\Delta L = 2$ Yukawa couplings involving the $Y = 2$ triplet and the leptons.
+In principle, these couplings may be subject to contraints from flavour-changing neutral current(FCNC) process such as $\mu \rightarrow e \gamma$ and $\mu \rightarrow 3e$.
+Moreover such couplings may contribute to muon decay and thus tend to alter the Fermi coupling contant extracted thereform.
+These and similar kinds of issues are addressed by the fact that the ($\Delta L = 2$) Yukawa coupling strengths relevant in the parameter region in Fig. \ref{5f} corresponds to $ v_t \le 10^{-11}$.
+Such values are too small to effect either $G_F$ or FCNC rates, even if there remain flavour-changing $\Delta L = 2$ Yukawa interactions.
+On the contrary, Yukawa couplings which can affect the above processes will require non-vanishing triplet vev $\le 10^{-6}$ GeV (from neutrino mass limits)\cite{ref32}\cite{Chun:2003ej}.
+Such a vev has no perceptible consequence on the W-boson mass, and is thus not relevant for the present discussion.

-{\bf Acknwledgements}: We thank Jayita Lahiri for helpful comments and Ritesh K Singh for technical help.
+{\bf Acknowledgments}: We thank Jayita Lahiri and Tousik Samui for helpful comments and Ritesh K Singh for technical help.
 The work of RG has been supported by a fellowship awarded by University Grants Commission, India, while US acknowledges support from Department of Atomic Energy, Government of India for a research grant associated with the Raja Ramanna Fellowship.